 Services that have opted into Free Kinder must comply with all funding requirements applying to the service.
 For Pre-Prep, sessional services must not charge families fees for program hours up to the maximum number of hours children are eligible for under the roll-out schedule.

-For example, a sessional service in a 2026 roll-out local government area (LGA must deliver a Pre-Prep program of between 16 to 20 hours per week to children from the roll-out LGA), and between 16 to 25 hours per week for eligible children from a priority cohort to be funded.
+For example, a sessional service in a 2026 roll-out local government area (LGA) must deliver a Pre-Prep program of between 16 to 20 hours per week to children from the roll-out LGA, and between 16 to 25 hours per week for eligible children from a priority cohort to be funded.
 Any extra hours beyond the maximum Pre-Prep hours must be optional and will not be funded.
 For services in non-geographic roll-out areas, families will be funded for the 15-hour Four-Year-Old Kindergarten program, and eligible children from a priority cohort will be funded for between 16 to 25 hours.

 In addition: